crypto-org-chain/chain-docs/docs/getting-started/enclave-architecture.md

 ### Data sealing

 As previous transaction data is needed for transaction validation, it needs to be persisted locally.
-The enclave uses the process of “data sealing” for this purposes.
+The enclave uses the process of “data sealing” for this purpose.
 To make the data accessible for future upgrades and other enclaves, it should be sealed with MRSIGNER-derived keys.
 For further details, please refer to [TEE primitives](https://github.com/crypto-com/chain-docs/blob/master/plan.md#tee-primitives).

 ## Transaction data bootstrapping